Version 2025-07-08

 You will see the current hand and the bidding box.
 Click on the clickspots in the lower part of the box to place a bid, or use the keyboard shortcuts.
 Bids will be checked if they are legal.
 Double and Redouble is only shown if they are legally possible.

-The biddding box can only show the last five rounds of bids.
+The bidding box can only show the last five rounds of bids.
 If you need to see older biddings, click at the upper edge of the box or press the up or down cursor key.

 You can use the following keyboard shortcuts.